- That '70s Show:

 - Jackie thinking she's pregnant with Kelso's kid in the first series is one when you skip forward sixteen years and Mila Kunis actually did get pregnant with Ashton Kutcher's kid.

 - In the first season of Arrow, there was a scene where Oliver booked DJ Steve Aoki for an event, and mentioned he was able to get him since he used to date Steve's sister.
-Fast forward to Season 3, where Steve's sister Devon was cast as Katana, Oliver's former mentor.
+Fast forward to Season 3, where Steve's sister Devon was cast as Katana, before being forced to drop out.

 - In a 2003 movie Dead Bodies, Kelly Reilly (who played Mary Morstan in the 2009 Sherlock Holmes) played the love interest of Andrew Scott, who- forward about a year later in 2010- plays Moriarty in Sherlock.